Iamlxxxd/CRC25/README.md

 ## About the Competition

 The CRC is part of IJCAI 2025, taking place in Montreal, Canada, from August 16–22, 2025.
-For more details and updates, please visit the competition website: **[TBD]**.
+For more details and updates, please visit the competition website: [https://sites.google.com/view/crc25-ijcai/rules-and-guidelines](https://sites.google.com/view/crc25-ijcai/rules-and-guidelines).

 This competition focuses on explainable AI in the context of personalized route planning.
 Participants will be tasked with answering the following user-centric question: